The Game (treasure hunt): History

+1968

+In 1968, composer Stephen Sondheim and actor Anthony Perkins organized a large-scale Halloween Hunt in Manhattan.
+Teams of players were chauffeured around the city in limousines, using annotated maps to follow clues and solve puzzles at different locations.
+Director and participant Herbert Ross hired the creators to write a screenplay for The Last of Sheila based on the hunt.

+1973 - 1979

-The earliest roots of The Game can be found in games created in Los Angeles in 1973 by a graphic designer named Donald Luskin and longtime friend, Patrick Carlyle.
+One of the earliest iterations of The Game can be found in Los Angeles in 1973, created by a graphic designer named Donald Luskin and longtime friend, Patrick Carlyle, who were inspired by The Last of Sheila.
 Teams competed all night long solving puzzles across L.A. for a $100 first prize.
-The game was a mostly underground affair, but eventually drew the attention of the Los Angeles Times. and later the Walt Disney Company, who produced a movie, Midnight Madness, based on Luskin's game.
+They ran The Game four times during the 1970s.
+While it was a mostly underground affair, but eventually drew the attention of the Los Angeles Times. and later the Walt Disney Company, who produced a movie, Midnight Madness, based on Luskin's game.

+1985 - 2002

 In 1985 Joe Belfiore (at that time a student at Clearwater Central Catholic High School) and his friends, inspired by Midnight Madness, created a race like the one in the film.
 They played four more games before Joe moved to Stanford University to go to school.
 With Stanford classmates Eli Ben-Shoshan and Andrew Reisner, he created the Bay Area Race Fantastique (BARF) which occurred six times before changing its name to 'The Game'.
 There are some interesting notes about the initial BARFs and number of teams that actually completed them due to the hyper-competitive aspect of the BARF format.
 The term "Gentleman's Game" was used to describe the Stanford Game shortly after Joe Belfiore graduated, meaning there was no prize for winning, only bragging rights.

 Two more events were held in the Bay Area before Joe Belfiore moved to Seattle to work for Microsoft, taking the official "The Game" with him (although the San Francisco Bay Area people still consider their games to also be "The Game").
 Structurally, the two Games are identical, but the Seattle Games tend to be more competitive and require more technological gear.
 The post-Stanford Games were organized in Seattle, Napa/Sonoma, New York, Los Angeles and Las Vegas throughout 1995–2002.

+2002 - Present Day

 Currently, versions of The Game (both full-blown and abbreviated foot-transportation-only) are organized regularly by Stanford dorm staff members as a bonding activity for their residents.
 Similarly, Microsoft continues running the "Intern Game" for summer interns, organized by Stanford Alums employed at Microsoft.

+Decline

+A full-length overnight Game has not been run in the Bay Area or Seattle since 2012.
+Two Games have been run in other cities: One in Washington D.C. in 2013, and one in Boston in 2019.